swiniak/filepreview/README.md

 See filepreview in action, watch this demo using Angular : https://vimeo.com/151667833

+This fork was extended with the following:
+- winston logging
+- improved quality of output images
+- improved support for spreadsheets

+Note that it is used for my own purposes, and due to being lazy some functionality may not work as expected or even at all... but I assure it won't kill you.

 ## Installation

+Dependencies:

 ```
   $ apt-get install unoconv ffmpeg imagemagick curl wkhtmltopdf